gesoto/animation-tester-react/README.md

 The animations were created in After Effects and exported as JSON files using Lottie-web.
 The application was created in React to preview and play all these animations with ease.

-Live source code is also available at: https://stackblitz.com/edit/react-fo8gzf
+<a href="https://stackblitz.com/edit/react-fo8gzf" target="_blank">Live source code:</a>

-A live prototype of the application is available at: https://vibrant-leakey-7754d9.netlify.app/
+Prototype is available at: https://vibrant-leakey-7754d9.netlify.app/